Third Quarter Newsletter

 A core objective for our customized Baron Financial Group investment strategies is global diversification.
 Global diversification means including investments based both domestically in the U.S., as well as internationally in developed and developing countries.
 There are popular benchmark indexes that provide perspectives about the performance of global investments.

 For fixed income, or bonds, we track the FTSE World Government Bond Index.
 The index tracks sovereign debt from 20 countries, denominated in their respective currencies.
-It was negative in the third quarter, down 7.61%, mostly tied to the same concerns equity investors are facing.
-YTD, performance is down 21.27%.
+The index was up 6.95% in the third quarter, helping YTD performance into positive territory, up 2.72%.
+Finally, decreasing concerns about inflation and interest rates impacted global bonds, as measured by this index.

 U.S. Economy

-Job growth remains strong.
-According to the Bureau of Labor Statistics (BLS), the U.S. gained 263,000 jobs for the month of September, and the unemployment rate remained below 4%, at 3.5%.
-Similar to what we reported for the second quarter newsletter, BLS suggests that job growth was notable in leisure and hospitality, and healthcare (full press release can be found at: https://www.bls.gov ).
+Job growth continues, but the unemployment rate remains above where it started the year.
+According to the Bureau of Labor Statistics (BLS), the U.S. gained 254,000 jobs for the month of September, and the unemployment remained above 4%, at 4.1% BLS indicated job growth was notable in food services and drinking places, healthcare, government, social assistance, and construction (full press release can be found at: https://www.bls.gov).

 U.S. Stocks